Expert-guided Clinical Text Augmentation via Query-Based Model Collaboration: Related work

-\paragraph{Data Augmentation} Data Augmentation is an effective technique to improve model robustness, where the key is to create diverse augmented versions of the original data while maintaining its semantic integrity \citep{geiping2022much,feng2021survey}, whose difficulty varies by modality (e.g., image, text).
-For instance, image data benefits from its intrinsic spatial correlations and inherent redundancy, making it less vulnerable to feature distortions introduced during augmentation \citep{pervin2021adversarialattackdrivendata,cho2025peer}.
-On the other hand, text data augmentation faces challenges in maintaining semantic integrity during augmentation \citep{chai2025textdataaugmentationlarge,dai2025auggpt}, owing to its syntactic attributes \citep{chen2023empirical} (e.g., grammar, context) which should not be perturbed, especially in safety-critical domains (e.g., healthcare \citep{nazi2024large}).
-To address such shortcomings, recent works focus on semantic-aware data augmentation that does not change the key components of the text, namely through simple semantic-preserving transformations \citep{Van_2021,chen2023empirical} (e.g., synonym replacement, random swapping), or model-based augmentation techniques that utilize large language models (LLMs) to produce fine-grained augmentations \citep{chai2025textdataaugmentationlarge,li2024empowering,yoo2021gpt3mix,zhou2021flipda}.
+To address such shortcomings, recent works focus on semantic-aware data augmentation that does not change the key components of the text, namely through simple semantic-preserving transformations \citep{Van_2021,chen2023empirical} (e.g., synonym replacement, random swapping), or model-based augmentation techniques that utilize large language models (LLMs) to produce fine-grained augmentations \citep{chai2025textdataaugmentationlarge,li2024empowering,yoo2021gpt3mix,zhou2021flipda,xu-etal-2024-knowledge,cho2025dealingeviltwinsimproving}.
 Notably, \citet{feder2023data} presents a semantic-preserving augmentation method that incorporates LLMs to augment non-causal features (e.g., writing styles).
-However, the studies do not address common limitations of LLMs (e.g., hallucinations \citep{yao2024llmlieshallucinationsbugs} and spurious correlations \citep{zhou2023explore}), which remains an issue in guaranteeing semantic-aware, \textit{safe} augmentation.
-In this paper, we specifically study cases where the LLMs fail to differentiate between critical and non-critical information, tampering with the semantics of the original sample and endangering the safety of the model trained with distorted data.
+However, the studies do not address common limitations of LLMs (e.g., hallucinations \citep{yao2024llmlieshallucinationsbugs} and spurious correlations \citep{zhou2023explore}), which remains an issue in guaranteeing semantic-aware, safe augmentation.
+In this work, we study scenarios in which LLMs fail to differentiate critical and non-critical information, leading to semantic distortions of the original samples and increasing safety risks of models trained on the resulting data.